Skip to main content

 Savinjski Želodec

-Smoked sausage filled with minced pork from Savinja Valley.
-Protected geographical indication.
-Served sliced cold or grilled.
+A smoked sausage of minced pork from the Savinja Valley, with protected geographical indication.
+Eat it sliced cold or grilled.

 Šelinka